Generic Name: saquinavir (sa KWIN a veer)

-To make swallowing easier, you may open the saquinavir capsule and sprinkle the medicine into 1 tablespoon of jam or sugar syrup (use sorbitol if you are diabetic).
-Stir the mixture for about a minute and allow it to reach room temperature.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of jam or sugar syrup (use sorbitol if you are diabetic).
+Stir for about a minute and allow it to reach room temperature.
 Swallow the mixture right away without chewing.
-Do not save the mixture for later use.
+Do not save it for later use.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.